Pabla007/HTB-Journey/PNPT Chekclists/00 Checklist.md

 ### Other resource that would might come as handy
+\

+>[! bug ] Important
+>it's often a good idea to use a well-known port number (80, 443 or 53 being good choices) as this is more likely to get past outbound firewall rules on the target.

  One of the most prominent of these is [Payloads all the Things](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).